Junkers Ju 86: Into flight

-Early use of the Jumo-powered Ju 86 bomber in the Spanish Civil War showed that it was inferior to the He 111, with the diesel engines being unsuitable for rough treatment during combat; and production plans were cut back.
+Early use of the Jumo-powered Ju 86 bomber in the Spanish Civil War showed that it was inferior to the He 111, with the diesel engines being unsuitable for rough treatment during combat and thus difficult to keep operational.
+Accordingly, production plans of the type were promptly cut back.
 One Ju 86 had already been converted to use radial engines as a testbed for possible export versions, and this showed improved reliability.
-Production switched to a version powered by the BMW 132 engine, the Ju 86E, with production continuing until 1938.
+Production switched to a version powered by the BMW 132 engine, the Ju 86E, the production of which continued though to 1938.
+The sudden end to production without advance warning meant that there were still enough component parts to construct a further 1,000 aircraft.